Sebwells21/ae_yoc/README.md

 # ae_yoc
-Astro Empires production structure yield-to-cost calculator
+Production structure yield-to-cost calculator for Astro Empires Basic python script that allows the user to find the optimal next structure to build that maximizes for production yield.